 - Lightning can cause severe injury or death.
-If lightning is seen or thunder is heard in the area, do not operate the machine; seek shelter. - Do not run an engine in an enclosed area. - Only operate in well-lit areas, keeping away from holes and hidden hazards. - Ensure that all drives are in neutral and that the parking brake is engaged before starting engine.
-Start the engine from the operating position only. - Slow down and use extra care on hillsides.
+If lightning is seen, or thunder is heard in the area, do not operate the machine; seek shelter. - Do not run an engine in an enclosed area. - Operate only in well-lit areas, keeping away from holes and hidden hazards. - Ensure that all drives are in neutral and that the parking brake is engaged before starting engine.
+Start the engine only from the operator's position. - Make sure that you have good footing while using this machine, especially when backing up.
+Reduced footing could cause slipping. - Slow down and use extra care on hillsides.
 Be sure to travel side to side on hillsides.
 Turf conditions can affect the stability of the machine.
 Use caution while operating near drop-offs. - Slow down and use caution when making turns and when changing directions on slopes. - Do not raise the mower deck with the blades running. - Do not operate the machine without the PTO shield or other guards securely in place.
-Be sure all interlocks are attached, adjusted properly, and functioning properly. - Do not operate with the discharge deflector raised, removed or altered, unless using a grass catcher. - Do not change the engine governor setting or overspeed the engine. - Stop on level ground, disengage drives, engage the parking brake (if provided), shut off the engine before leaving the operator's position for any reason, including emptying the catchers or unclogging the chute. - Stop the equipment and inspect the blades after striking objects or if an abnormal vibration occurs.
-Make the necessary repairs before resuming operation.
+Be sure that all interlocks are attached, adjusted properly, and functioning properly. - Do not operate with the discharge deflector raised, removed or altered, unless you are using a grass catcher. - Do not change the engine governor setting or overspeed the engine. - Stop on level ground, disengage drives, engage the parking brake (if provided), shut off the engine before leaving the operator's position for any reason, including emptying the catchers or unclogging the chute. - Stop equipment and inspect the blades after striking objects or if an abnormal vibration occurs.

-- Keep your hands and feet away from the cutting unit. - Look behind and down before backing up to ensure a clear path. - Keep pets and bystanders away from an operating machine. - Slow down and use caution when making turns and crossing roads and sidewalks.
-Stop the blades if you are not mowing. - Be aware of the mower-discharge direction and do not point it at anyone. - Do not operate the mower under the influence of alcohol or drugs. - Use care when loading or unloading the machine into or from a trailer or truck. - Use care when approaching blind corners, shrubs, trees, or other objects that may obscure vision.
+- Make the necessary repairs before resuming operation. - Keep your hands and feet away from the cutting unit. - Look behind and down before backing up to ensure a clear path. - Keep pets and bystanders away from an operating machine. - Slow down and use caution when making turns and crossing roads and sidewalks.
+Stop the blades if you are not mowing. - Be aware of the mower-discharge direction and do not point it at anyone. - Do not operate the mower while ill, tired, or under the influence of alcohol or drugs. - Use care when loading or unloading the machine into or from a trailer or truck. - Use care when approaching blind corners, shrubs, trees, or other objects that may obscure vision.